dhk465/Guidia/README.md

-# symbolic_comp_one
+# symbolic_comp_two

-The first ICA Project in the Symbolic Computation class of Computing B.Sc.
+The second ICA Project in the Symbolic Computation class of Computing B.Sc.
 (grad. expected in 2021)

 ## Objective

-Creating a chatbot that answers a sentence(s) that correspond(s) to a specified structure of the English language
+A deep learning agent is added to the chatbot made in [the first ICA project](https://github.com/dhk465/symbolic_comp_one).

-The chatbot's main theme is to recommend Prague's thirteen major parks to the user in regard to the user's preferences.
+In addition to the Prague guide chatbot, the application recognizes a picture given by the user, and determines if the object in the picture is (((TBA))).

 ## Requirement